 or attempts to do any of those things, commits an offence.

-Penalty: $8 000 or imprisonment for 2 years.
+Penalty: imprisonment for 3 years and a fine of $36 000.

 (2) A person does not commit an offence under subsection (1)(b) if the person carries or possesses the prohibited weapon only so as to deliver it into the custody of —